 Gubeikou to Jinshanling

-“For the hikers and adventurers”
+“Best Great Wall for the hikers and adventurers”

 In this section, travellers can put themselves into the shoes of those who walked this incredible structure hundreds of years ago as they hike for approximately six hours from the Gubeikou to the Jinshanling section of the Great Wall.
 This trek follows stretches of restored and unrestored parts of the wall, giving guests the chance to breathe in the dramatic landscapes along the way.